true-while/Ai102-demos/M10-Face_API/Demo1/README.md

 1. Open solution file `FaceAnalysis.sln` in VS 2019.

 1. Build and run project.
 The white background window appears with settings form.
-If the settings form is not appear by default select 'Show/Hide Settings'
+If the settings form is not appear by default select 'Show/Hide Settings'.
+Update form with your key and region of the cognitive service.

     ![settings](settings.png)